Zoning Review

 - Assisted Living Facility II—A dwelling built at least five years before the date of application and accommodates fewer than eight to 15 resident clients.

 A tourist home that provides rooms for paying guests on an overnight basis not to exceed 14 days.
 Bed and breakfast are allowed in a building originally constructed as a single-family dwelling that has historic value or significance, and may include accessory structures.
 This Use Permit must be renewed annually.
-View the bed and breakfast checklist.
+View the bed and breakfast checklist and application.

 Zoning Review may issue a Use Permit for business parking in a residential zone.
-View the business parking/residential zone checklist.
+View the business parking/residential zone application.

 - Child Care/Adult Care Center Class A—A child care or adult care center with no more than 12 children or 12 adults at a time.
-View the class A checklist.
+View the class A checklist and application.

 - Child Care/ Adult Care Center Class B—13 or more children or 13 or more adults.
 Does not require a Use Permit, however Zoning approval is still necessary.
 Read the approval process of a Class B.